Don’t Get Benched: 5 Signs You’re Not Hitting the Mark as an Accountant

 Not keeping up with the newer services that accountancy firms have rolled out is a dangerous game.
 Your competition will be joining the likes of Xero and QuickBooks and you’ll notice the majority of firms gravitating towards the cloud.
 There are also countless add ons and apps you need to be aware of too, which will not only streamline your working day, but will benefit your clients too.

 Becoming a business advisor, who your client relies on for relevant and up-to-date fact-based conversations, is a key way to increase your revenue.
-If you’re unsure as to how to get started, we have a play-by-play here by Senior Accountant and Cloud Advisor Josie Attard of Morrows Group, based in Australia.
+If you’re unsure as to how to get started, we have a play-by-play here by our very own Senior Strategic Advisor, Josie Attard (formerly Accountant and Cloud Advisor of Morrows Group, Australia).

 2. Inability to advise in unexpected situations